 Apple’s legacy file system, HFS+, has worked well for almost 20 years, and Apple has made consistent improvements to it over that time.
 For example, Apple added support for extended attributes, file system compression, file system journaling, and full-disk encryption.
 All of these new features were added to keep pace with new operating system features and to make the file system more reliable.
 But that file system was created initially for Mac OS 8, and was designed for platter-based hard drives.
 Storage technology has changed a lot over the last 20 years, and modifying HFS+ to keep pace with those changes has proven increasingly difficult.
 To meet the challenges of new OSes and new storage technology, Apple introduced the Apple File System, or "APFS" in High Sierra.

 When you upgrade to macOS High Sierra, systems with all flash storage configurations are converted automatically.
 Systems with hard disk drives (HDD) and Fusion drives won't be converted to APFS.
+When you upgrade to Mojave, HDD and Fusion volumes are also converted to APFS.
 You can't opt-out of the transition to APFS.

 Yes.
 Both CCC 4 and CCC 5 can make bootable backups of APFS-formatted startup disks, however there is a limited amount of support for APFS in CCC 4.
-CCC 4 can make a bootable backup from an APFS-formatted volume to an HFS+ formatted volume, and can even create a recovery volume on that HFS+ backup disk.
+CCC 4 can make a bootable backup from an APFS-formatted volume to an HFS+ formatted volume.
 CCC 5 can make a bootable backup from an APFS-formatted volume to an HFS+ formatted volume or to an APFS-formatted volume.
 CCC 5 also supports APFS encryption (e.g. CCC 5 can unlock and mount APFS-encrypted volumes during a backup task).
 Naturally any additional support that we can provide for APFS will be made within CCC 5; new features and functionality will not be added to CCC 4.

 Yes.
 When cloning macOS 10.13 or later to an APFS-formatted volume using Carbon Copy Cloner 5, we expect the destination volume to be bootable.

-After upgrading to High Sierra, what do I need to do to my backup disk?
+If the OS upgrade converted my startup disk to APFS, what do I need to do to my backup disk?
 Do I have to erase it as APFS?

 Note that this is also applicable to a Macintosh running in Target Disk Mode.
-If you upgrade one Mac to High Sierra via the Installer, you cannot boot a second Mac into Target Disk Mode, attach it to the first, then clone High Sierra to the Mac in Target Disk Mode.
-The required firmware upgrade cannot be applied to the Mac that is booted in Target Disk Mode, you must run the macOS High Sierra Installer on that second Mac.
-Once the second Mac has received the firmware upgrade via the macOS High Sierra Installer, you can clone the first Mac to the second Mac booted in Target Disk Mode.
+If you upgrade one Mac to High Sierra (or later) via the Installer, you cannot boot a second Mac into Target Disk Mode, attach it to the first, then clone High Sierra (or later) to the Mac in Target Disk Mode.
+The required firmware upgrade cannot be applied to the Mac that is booted in Target Disk Mode, you must run the macOS Installer on that second Mac.
+Once the second Mac has received the firmware upgrade via the macOS Installer, you can clone the first Mac to the second Mac booted in Target Disk Mode.

 Yes, CCC 5 can clone to and from encrypted APFS volumes (aka FileVault encryption).
 Note that CCC doesn't play any role in the encryption process – encryption is a function of the volume, not of the tool that's writing a file.
 If you enable FileVault on your startup disk, then the files on your startup disk will be encrypted.
 Those files are decrypted on-the-fly by the filesystem when they're opened by an application.
 Likewise, if you enable FileVault on the destination volume (e.g. via the Security Preference Pane while booted from the backup), then the files on the destination will be encrypted.
 CCC doesn't have to encrypt those files, they're encrypted on-the-fly by the filesystem as the bits are written to disk.